kas-kad/markdownPreview/README.md

 	use_frameworks!
 	pod 'MobileMessaging'
 	```
 6. Perform code modification to the app delegate in order to receive push notifications.
-There are two ways to do this: [App Delegate Composition](#app-delegate-composition) or [App Delegate Inheritance](#app-delegate-inheritance)
+There are two ways to do this: either [App Delegate Composition](#app-delegate-composition) or [App Delegate Inheritance](#app-delegate-inheritance).

 ### App Delegate Composition